WP5 – Governance challenges

 Having obtained a thorough overview of who is involved in the governance of landscapes in contrasting settings in Europe, we will specifically examine barriers to and opportunities for more sustainable management of rural landscapes (as modelled in WP3).
 This will involve qualitative interviews with representatives of governmental bodies, farmer organizations and individual landholders as well as quantitative surveys targeting a larger number of farmers.

-Results from the first round of workshops, held in October 2014, are available in this information pack.
+Results from the first round of workshops, held in October 2014, are available in an information pack.

 Leuphana University Lüneburg, Germany